Kabbalah

 The arrangement is not hierarchical in the sense of higher or lower.
 Each choir has a different task: the choir of Metatron opens doors, the choir of Gabriel brings messages, the choir of Raphael heals.
 Which choir your personal angel belongs to says something about the area your soul is working in this time: insight, relationship, building, retreat, creation, service.

-- Leuviah (angel 18, July 12–16): memory, returning to what was forgotten; strengthens the soul’s memory.
+- Leuviah: memory, returning to what was forgotten; strengthening the soul's recall.

-- Haaiah (angel 29, October 14–18): order, diplomacy, bringing opposites together.
+- Haaiah: order, diplomacy, bringing opposites together.

-- Mebahiah (angel 51, January 22–27): teacher, moral clarity, transmission to the next generation.
+- Mebahiah: teacher, moral clarity, transmission to the next generation.

-- Mumiah (angel 72, March 15–20): completion, finishing, releasing the old cycle.
+- Mumiah: completion, finishing, releasing the old cycle.

 What angel-work means in daily life